 - Minimum credits to be earned at Mitchell Hamline School of Law: To receive a J.D. degree from Mitchell Hamline School of Law, a J.D. student must earn at Mitchell Hamline a minimum of half of the total credits required for graduation-43 credits under the 86 credit requirement; 42 credits under the 83 credit requirement. - 2.
 Limit on credits earned outside the law school by enrolled students: While enrolled at Mitchell Hamline, students may earn no more than 15 credit hours toward the J.D. degree outside the law school.
 This limit includes credit hours from foreign institutions under Academic Rule 1.08.
 Foreign Study, Section A or Section B; credits earned at other ABA-approved law schools as a visiting student under Section F below; and graduate-level courses taken outside the law school. - 3.
-Limits on credits earned in other graduate programs (non-law programs): Students may earn no more than 6 credit hours toward the J.D. degree in graduate-level courses taken outside the law school, unless the credits are earned pursuant to a joint degree or dual degree agreement between Mitchell Hamline and a graduate program at another school. - 4.
+Limits on credits earned in other graduate programs (non-law programs):

+Students may earn no more than 6 credit hours toward the J.D. degree in graduate-level courses taken outside the law school, unless the credits are earned pursuant to a joint degree or dual degree agreement between Mitchell Hamline and a graduate program at another school.
+Students in approved dual degree programs may earn up to 9 credit hours toward the J.D. degree. - 4.
 No credit prior to matriculation: No credit will be awarded for course work taken prior to a student's first matriculation at any law school.